ckongala/System-Design/Algo-data-str/Algo-intro.md

 ### Real-Time Scenario:
 Imagine you're designing a social media app like Instagram.
 You need to figure out how to store and retrieve users' posts quickly.
 You might use a data structure like a hash table to store the posts, which allows for fast access.
 If a user searches for a specific post, you might use a binary search to find it quickly.
 And if you need to display posts in a certain order, you could use a sorting algorithm like mergesort.

----

-This explanation covers the core ideas in a simple way, using technical terms and examples that connect to real-life scenarios.